superstreamlabs/memphis.go/README.md

 ```

 ### Producing a message

+Both producers and connections can use the produce function.
+To produce a message from a connection, simply call `connection.Produce`.
+This function will create a producer if none with the given name exists, otherwise it will pull the producer from a cache and use it to produce the message.

-Without creating a producer (receiver function of the connection struct).
+Here is an example of producing from a connection: (receiver function of the connection struct).
 ```go
 c.Produce("station_name_c_produce", "producer_name_a", []byte("Hey There!"), []memphis.ProducerOpt{}, []memphis.ProduceOpt{})
 ```

-Creating a producer first (receiver function of the producer struct).
+Here is an example of producing from a producer (p) (receiver function of the producer struct).

 Creating a producer and calling produce on it will increase the performance of producing messages as it reduces the latency of having to get a producer from the cache.
 ```go
 p.Produce("<message in []byte or map[string]interface{}/[]byte or protoreflect.ProtoMessage or map[string]interface{}(schema validated station - protobuf)/struct with json tags or map[string]interface{} or interface{}(schema validated station - json schema) or []byte/string (schema validated station - graphql schema) or []byte or map[string]interface{} or struct with avro tags(schema validated station - avro schema)>", memphis.AckWaitSec(15)) // defaults to 15 seconds
 ```